 “When your musical instrument is finished, you will test it.
 First, you must measure each component of your instrument.
 Will you use inches or centimeters?”

-A hand pops up in the middle of the classroom.
-“Ms. Sneed, you’ve told us a million times.
-Scientists use the metric system.
-We’ll use centimeters.”
+A hand popped up in the middle of the classroom.
+“As you’ve told us a million times, scientists use the metric system.
+So we’ll use centimeters.”

 “Write the dimensions on your lab sheet.
 Then you can use an online oscilloscope to visualize the frequency.
 I’ve sent you the link.”